Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 They are often not disclosed upfront due to competitive, confidential, and industry norm reasons, and can include a mix of fixed fees, percentage of the transaction value, or other flexible arrangements.

-The average M&A deal fee typically ranges between 1% to 5% of the transaction value.
+The average M&A advisory fee percentage typically falls between 1% and 5% of the transaction value.

 A typical M&A advisory process usually takes between 6 months to a year, depending on the complexity of the deal, the readiness of the involved parties, and regulatory requirements.